Thor Industries - Consensus Indicates Potential 40.4% Upside

-Thor Industries with ticker code (THO) now have 8 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 140 and 100 and has a mean target at 117.25.
-With the stocks previous close at 83.52 this would indicate that there is a potential upside of 40.4%.
-There is a 50 day moving average of 92.42 and the 200 day moving average is 96.49.
+Thor Industries found using ticker (THO) now have 8 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 140 and 100 with the average target price sitting at 117.25.
+Now with the previous closing price of 83.52 this indicates there is a potential upside of 40.4%.
+There is a 50 day moving average of 92.42 and the 200 moving average now moves to 96.49.
 The market cap for the company is $4,814m.
-Find out more information at: http://www.thorindustries.com
+You can visit the company’s website by visiting: http://www.thorindustries.com

 Thor Industries designs, manufactures, and sells recreational vehicles (RVs), and related parts and accessories in the United States, Canada, and Europe.
 It offers travel trailers under the Airstream Classic, Globetrotter, International, Flying Cloud, Caravel, Bambi, and Basecamp trade names; Class B motorhomes under the Interstate and Atlas series, and Sequence and Tellaro trade names; and gasoline and diesel Class A and Class C motorhomes under the Four Winds, Freedom Elite, Majestic, Hurricane, Chateau, Windsport, Axis, Vegas, Tuscany, Palazzo, Aria, Quantum, Compass, Gemini, and A.C.E trade names.
 It also provides conventional travel trailers and fifth wheels under the Montana, Springdale, Hideout, Sprinter, Outback, Laredo, Bullet, Fuzion, Raptor, Passport, Cougar, Coleman, Kodiak, Aspen Trail, Aerolite, Voltage, Cruiser, Volante, Sunset Trail, Zinger, Landmark, Bighorn, Elkridge, Trail Runner, North Trail, Cyclone, Torque, Prowler, Milestone, Shadow Cruiser, Lithium, MPG, Radiance, Sundance, Stryker, Escape, Sportsmen, Connect, Venom, Gold, Durango, Sportster, Stratus, SportTrek, Sonic, Jay Flight, Jay Feather, Eagle, Pinnacle, Talon, Autumn Ridge, Telluride, Highlander, Mesa Ridge, and Open Range trade names; and luxury fifth wheels under the Redwood and DRV Mobile Suites trade names.
 It offers Class A and Class C motorhomes under the Alante, Precept, Greyhawk, Redhawk, Odyssey, Esteem, Emblem, Insignia, Aspire, Anthem, and Cornerstone trade names.
 It also provides motorcaravans, caravans, campervans, and urban vehicles under the Buccaneer, Buerstner, Carado, Compass, CrossCamp, Dethleffs, Elddis, Eriba, Etrusco, Hymer, Laika, LMC, Niesmann+Bischoff, Sunlight, and Xplore brands.
 It offers aluminum extrusion and specialized component products to RV and other manufacturers; and digital products and services for RVs.
 It provides its products through independent and non-franchise dealers.
 The company was founded in 1980 and is based in Elkhart, Indiana.